 In skilled hands, serious side effects are rare.
 When this procedure is not performed or supervised by a dermatologist, serious side effects that can occur include burns, scarring and a permanent change in skin color.

-Many people see long-lasting results.
-Some people have permanent hair reduction.
-To keep unwanted hair under control, most people need maintenance treatments.
+Many people see long-lasting results as in some cases that is permanent hair reduction, but in general to keep unwanted hair under control, most people need maintenance treatments.